OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    Common MBR code have no differences with other ones.
 It loads active partition and run in.
-   In additional - it have support for launching Boot Manager.
+   In addition - it have special Boot Manager support (as OS/2 MBR).

    MBR code for GPT disks searches for 1st partition with "BIOS Bootable" attribute ON (google UEFI Wiki about it) and start sector below 2TB